FrankWorldview/blockchain/smart_contracts/4_Exercise4.md

 ## Goal: Deploy your own ERC‑20 contract on Sepolia (an Ethereum testnet)

-## Prerequisites
-1. Install a MetaMask wallet and generate a new account.
-(Use this account in this exercise.)
-2. Visit [Ethereum Sepolia Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) to obtain Sepolia ETH (Ethereum test tokens).
-   - You can obtain only 0.05 Sepolia ETH per day.
-   - If there is any error, try to use another Google account.
-   -
 ## Create, Test, and Deploy Your ERC‑20 Contract on Anvil
 + Initialize a Foundry project.
    ```